lil-S/dmarc-visualizer/README.md

 ### Final Step docker-compose up
 * After you performed all these steps you can start and run your stack with:
 `sudo docker-compose up`
-* Got to `localhost:3000`on your browser and you should see the Grafana Log-In page
+* Got to `localhost:3000`on your browser and you should see the Grafana log-in page
 * The default username is `admin`and the default password is `admin` you will then be asked to change the admin password
 * If you don't want a log in, uncomment `GF_AUTH_ANONYMOUS_ENABLED: 'true'` at the bottom of the docker-compose.yml file
 * You can now open your DMARC dashoboard and it will look something like the screeenshot below